gb270/self-driving-robot/README.md

 More in-depth instructions and a guide for reproducing this entire project will be added shortly.

 ## License
 This project is licensed under the GNU GPL.
-See the [LICENSE](License) file for more details.
+See the [License](LICENSE) file for more details.